elliedavidson/RIPs/RIPS/rip-circ.md

 -->

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

+Each L2 wishing to opt-in to CIRC will deploy a `mailbox` smart contract.

 ## Rationale